notlukas18/notlukas18/README.md

 # Hola, World!
 I'm Javohir 👋
 ![Profile Views](https://komarev.com/ghpvc/?username=notlukas18&color=blue)

-I'm a Software engineering student, with a passion for bringing ideas to life.
-Growing up in the early 2000s, I fell in love with the internet, and that passion has driven me to design and develop websites and applications that are fast, responsive, and accessible to everyone.
-I specialize in creating projects with functionalities such as [briefly describe your specialties, e.g., "booking systems for various businesses."]
+I'm a Software Developer, with a passion for bringing ideas to life.
+Growing up in the early 2000s, I fell in love with the internet, inspired by my experiences and interest in AI and mobile app development, I aim to build digital solutions that are both efficient and accessible to users.
+I specialize in Kotlin and Python for creating apps and data-driven projects. [briefly describe your specialties, e.g., "booking systems for various businesses."]

-Additionally, I'm diving into the world of [Other Field/Skill], expanding my skill set to streamline development processes and improve deployment efficiency.
+Currently, I’m expanding my knowledge in DevOps and containerization with Docker, diving deeper into tools like GitHub to streamline development and improve deployment workflows.

 ## 💼 Interested in working together?
 Reach out to me via se13024@students.polito.uz

-## 💬 Got a question?
+## 💬 Got questions or curious about something?
 Feel free to ask, I'm always happy to help or chat!

 ---